mcpengelly/ios-github-trending-repositories/README.md

 ### Goal

-Keep up to date with the latest daily, weekly & monthly trending code repositories straight from the source!
+Keep up to date with the latest daily, weekly & monthly trending code repositories on Github straight from the source!

 ### Features

 - List trending repositories on Github by number of stars in the last: Day, Week or Month
 - Quickly see information such as author, organization, stars, starsSinceXPeriod, forks and language in an intuitive interface
-- Oauth Integeration: Star repositories as though you were on Github.com
+- Oauth Integeration: Star repositories as though you were on Github.com (Optional)
 - Dark Mode: Protect your eyes by toggling darkmode within the app.
-Defaults to your ios preference
+Defaults to iOS System Settings
 - Source: the code is open to everyone and will remain that way
-- Internationalization: Supports English, French, German, Italian, Portugeuse, Spanish languages.
-Configured via IOS settings
+- Internationalization: Supports English, French, German, Italian, Portugeuse, and Spanish.
+Configure via IOS System Settings

 ### Documentation